filecoin-project/filecoin-docs/content/en/reference/json-rpc/chain/index.md

 ## ChainNotify

 ChainNotify returns channel with chain head updates.
-First message is guaranteed to be of len == 1, and type == 'current'.
+First message is guaranteed to be of length `1`, and type `current`.

 Perms: read